 - Sustainable – I care about the longevity of life on our planet – read “The Sixth Extinction” by Elizabeth Kolbert and try not to weep.
 It’s not easy reducing waste, especially when dealing with extracted oils that love to stick to everything.
 I try to work with nature when it comes to growing and curing as often as possible—more than energy saving, it’s good for the retention of high volatility compounds like terpenes.
 I also go to great lengths to recapture the ethanol we use and recycle the vacuum oils and “disposable” products involved in our process.
 It’s not only good for the planet, it makes financial sense.

 - Altruistic – Wild Child Extracts is trying to adopt (or adapt) the One for One business model started by Blake Mycoskie, a for-profit business that gives one product to a person in need for every product that’s purchased.
 It’s a challenge.
 Our product is already expensive to make, so to realistically sell it at a price that allows us to give away a product of equal value and still pay the bills is a lot.
-So, we are adapting the business model so that those who need our product can afford to purchase it, and those who have the means may buy the value added version, and those who can’t do either can fill out our application and tell us their story.
-We will serve as we can, based on our client’s need and initiative—and our other client’s generosity.
+So, we are adapting the business model so that those who need our product can afford to purchase it, those who have the means may buy the value added version, and those who can’t do either can receive the aid from others.
+Imagine that; capitalistic socialism that works!
+We will serve as we can, based on our client’s need, initiative and generosity.
 Life isn’t a spectator sport.
 It’s not a perfect or ideal system, but I think it’s headed in the right direction.

 Oh, wouldn’t you like to know!
 I’m not giving away my secrets… okay, just kidding.
 I have a simple plan: stay the course!
 You could be a part of it…